seanwhite674/Sustainability-Project/README.md

   \hat{h}_{\hat{t}} = (\hat{h} \hat{h}_{\hat{x}})_{\hat{x}} + 1
   ```

-These equations were solved using **analytical transformations** (separation of variables / similarity methods) and numerically integrated using **shooting techniques**.
+These equations were solved using similarity methods to reduce them to ODE's and then the **shooting method** to solve their ODE.

 ---